yanivnizan/knowledge-base/src/documents/docs/platforms/ios/Events.html.md

     ...
 }

-// ...and handle it with our game-specific behavior.
+// Once such an event occurs, we handle it with our game-specific behavior.
 - (void)curBalanceChanged:(NSNotification*)notification {
     NSDictionary* userInfo = [notification userInfo];
     currencyBalance.text = [NSString stringWithFormat:@"%d", [(NSNumber*)[userInfo objectForKey:@"balance"] intValue]];